uclibs/scholar_use_cases/display_download/display_download_use_cases.md

 `So that:` I don’t have to download a large image file to be able to zoom or pan

 `Done look like:` Scholar@UC includes an IIIF-compliant image server in its stack, making use of the image and presentation APIs to deliver content to users

+##Submission 14 - Temporary access # Early Adopter Round 2
+`As a:` repository submitter

+`I want:` to temporarily enable password-based access to a data set

+`So that:` another user can download it only when I approve the download

+`Done looks like:` I am able to create a custom password for an otherwise protected protected file attached to an item record.
+I would then be able to remove temporary access once I am notified the password has been used to download the file.